centreon/centreon-documentation/en/upgrade/upgrade-from-3-4.md

 #### Update the PHP version

-Centreon 20.04 uses a new version of PHP.
+Since 20.04, Centreon uses a new version of PHP.

 The PHP timezone should be set.
 Run the command: